 "Now, when people go to the MVD, they're going to be like, 'Hey, I'm changing my license and I can register to vote, too,'" said Valdez, a student of English, art and political science. " I hope people do get registered, and I believe they will, and vote.
 What more can we ask for?"

-MVD offices submitted fewer than 3,000 voter registration applications in 2007
+MVD offices submitted fewer than 3,000 voter registration applications in 2007 and 2008, the plaintiffs said.

 "We knew the state was not following the law," Kovite said.